CKranzPU/git_cheatsheet/getting_repo.md

-# Getting a Git Repo
+# Getting / Creating a Git Repo

 -   Creating a repo from a directory: